grigorovich-sergey/sandbox/script-quantum-talk.md

 ***
 A recent systematic review looked specifically at studies comparing quantum machine-learning approaches against serious classical baselines.

-The picture is currently sobering: quantum approaches generally reach parity at best in specifically designed tasks and remain inferior once resources and fair comparisons are taken into account.
+The picture is quite sobering: quantum approaches generally reach parity at best in specifically designed tasks and remain inferior once resources and fair comparisons are taken into account.

 ## [Slide change 28]

-One way to remember the difference is:
+One way to remember the difference:

 **Quantum chemistry is searching for a way through computational walls.
-Quantum machine learning is trying to overtake one of the fastest-moving technologies**
+Quantum machine learning is trying to overtake one of the fastest-moving technologies ever**

-So QML is not trying to cross a computational barrier while the classical alternative waits patiently on the other side.
+So QML is not trying to cross a computational barrier while the classical alternative waits.

 It is trying to **catch a competitor that is sprinting forward**.